On the structure of $\alpha$-limit sets of backward trajectories for graph maps: Relation of -limit sets of backward branches to maximal -limit sets

 \section{Relation of $\alpha$-limit sets of backward branches to maximal $\omega$-limit sets}

 We will use the notation from a series of papers by A. Blokh \cite{B1,B2,B3}.
-In Blokh's papers, a ``graph'' (also called a one-dimensional branched manifold) is not assumed to be connected, and is actually a finite union of graphs with respect to the definition of a~graph we use.
+In Blokh's papers, a ``graph'' (also called a one-dimensional branched manifold) is not assumed to be connected, and is actually a finite union of graphs with respect to the definition of a~graph we use in the present paper.
 We reformulate his results for our purposes where necessary in a similar way as authors in \cite{SR}.
-Therefore we will provide references from both \cite{B1,B2,B3} and \cite{SR}.\\ A subgraph $K$ of $G$ is called \emph{periodic of period $k$} or \emph{$k$-periodic} if $K, f(K), . . . , f^{k-1}(K)$ are pairwise disjoint and $f^k(K) =K.$ If, instead of $f^k(K) =K$, it is known only that $f^k(K)\subseteq K$, the subgraph $K$ is called \emph{weakly $k$-periodic}.
-Then the set $\Orb(K) =\cup_{i=0}^{k-1} f^i(K)$ is called a \emph{$k$-cycle of graphs} if $K$ is $k$-periodic and a \emph{weak $k$-cycle of graphs} if $K$ is weakly $k$-periodic.
-We will write just \emph{cycle of graphs} and \emph{weak cycle of graphs} when the period $k$ is not relevant.
+Therefore we will provide references from both \cite{B1,B2,B3} and \cite{SR}.